Test Optional Policy

 Bowdoin will not review selected sections of an SAT or an ACT score (for example, just the Science portion of the ACT).
 If an applicant chooses to include scores for a specific test type, Bowdoin will review the complete score for that test type.

 Bowdoin will "superscore" the SAT.
-That is, the admissions committee will consider the highest Critical Reading, Math, and Writing Scores submitted by an applicant, irrespective of test date.
+Meaning, the admissions committee will consider the highest Critical Reading, Math, and Writing Scores submitted by an applicant, irrespective of test date.

 Bowdoin will NOT combine results from Redesigned and pre-Redesign SAT exams to create a new total score.
 We will superscore Redesigned and pre-Redesign results separately, considering the highest section and total scores submitted from either set of results.